SUVs: the end of the rise?

 Steady increases

-With its sturdy appearance, practicality, family-oriented interior, elevated seating position, and even higher perception of safety, the SUV has proven to be a bang-on car recipe for customers—continuously so.
+With sturdy appearance, practicality, family-oriented interior, elevated seating position and even higher perception of safety, the SUV proved a bang-on car recipe for customers.
+Continuously so.
 According to the latest data from Jato Dynamics, after steady monthly increases, SUVs now secure a share of 51.3% of the European car market, an all-time high.
-Even the best-selling coupe/cabriolet of 2023 in the EU is a crossover!
+Even the best sold coupe/cabriolet of 2023 in the EU is a cross-over!
 And worldwide, their slice of the pie represents 45%, a figure that excludes light commercial vehicles.

 The peak of this popularity isn’t only attributed to the above-mentioned characteristics.
 Part of it is also model strategy, with some car makers opting for whole SUV policies, ending iconic model lineages that lasted for decades and leaving little choice for their customers.
-Furthermore, when charging cables and battery packs became a thing, SUVs proved a welcome technology bed as their spaciousness allows for less compromised installation, a good weight distribution, and a more noticeable positive side-effect on the centre of gravity while safeguarding roominess on board.
-Not to mention their ability to house larger battery packs, which remedies range anxiety.
-However, SUVs don’t make for ideal Battery Electric Vehicles (BEVs).
+Furthermore, when charging cables and battery packs became a thing, SUVs proved a welcome technology bed as their spaciousness allows for less compromised instalment, a good weight distribution, and a more noticeable positive side-effect on the centre of gravity while safeguarding roominess on board.
+Not to mention their ability to house larger packs, a remedy for range anxiety.
+Still, SUVs don’t make the ideal BEVs.
 Their poor aerodynamics and disadvantageous kerb weight leave a lot to wish for.
 But, if anything, electrification is playing into the hands of their commercial success.
 And it leads to the demise of once-coveted car types, especially in Europe, where categories like the classic five-door executive or the minivan are becoming near extinct.

 A change of heart

-Ironically, Chinese brands, poised to take the lead in electric mobility, are instigating a return to these abandoned body formats.
+Ironically, the Chinese brands, poised to take the lead in electric mobility, are instigating a return to these abandoned body formats.
 Though their home market is far from adverse to SUVs, their local showrooms are more diverse than in Europe.
-Long-wheelbase sedans are a favorite due to customer preference for backseat driving.
+Long wheelbase sedans are a favourite because of a customer preference for backseat driving.
 And so are MPVs, which form the cornerstone of a looming evolution: the living room on wheels.
 Returning from work, the Chinese often like to spend quality time in their cars, watching TV or playing games on the infotainment systems.
 They think of cars as extensions to their homes and treat them likewise.

 Higher seats, higher parking rates